The Card (1952 film): Production

-The film was made at Pinewood Studios near London.
+The film was shot in August 1951.
+It was made at Pinewood Studios near London and on location.
 Location shooting took place largely in Burslem in Stoke-on-Trent, the basis for the fictional location of Bursley, and in the North Wales resort Llandudno.
 The football match was filmed at York Road, home of Maidenhead United FC.

 For Guinness, playing the romantic lead was a departure from his previously comic roles.
 The film was one of the first adult screen roles for Clark, who received her first screen kiss.
 Clark recorded a vocal version of the film's theme, with lyrics by her long-term accompanist, Joe "Mr Piano" Henderson.